 Revenue comprises the fair value of the consideration received or receivable from the sale of goods and services in the ordinary course of the Group's activities.
 Revenue is shown net of value added tax, returns, rebates and discounts and after eliminating sales within the group.
-Revenue is recognised when the goods are dispatched to the customer.
+Revenue is recognised when the goods are dispatched to the customer which is deemed to be the point at which the customer obtains control of the goods